serokell/ariadne/docs/configuration.md

 should be stored.
 By default it is 10 files.

-`db-cleanup-period` is the period of archiving previous db's checkpoints in seconds. by default it is 600 seconds.
+`db-cleanup-period` is the period of archiving previous db's checkpoints in seconds.
+By default it is 600 seconds.

 ## Update configuration